-DERRY- The Irish Republican Army (IRA) on Thursday said it was considering Sinn Féin leader Gerry Adams’ request to give up the armed struggle and adopt a peaceful, democratic political campaign to end British rule in Northern Ireland.
+DERRY –The Irish Republican Army (IRA) on Thursday said it was considering Sinn Féin leader Gerry Adams’ request to give up its armed struggle and adopt a peaceful, democratic political campaign to end British rule in Northern Ireland.

 While some welcomed Adams’ statement as significant, others said it was a disingenuous campaign ploy.

 The IRA waged a violent campaign against British rule in Northern Ireland from 1969 until 1998, when the Good Friday peace agreement was signed.
 Since then, Sinn Féin has seen its electoral support increase substantially in both Northern Ireland and the Irish Republic.

 Adams’ short speech on Wednesday was directed at the IRA leadership – which many believe he is also a member of.
 Adams denies the allegation.